-Featured on the cover of Fortune Magazine and voted into Financial Times’ list of “25 Indians to Watch”, Susmita Mohanty is a spaceship designer, climate ambassador and entrepreneur extraordinaire.
+Featured on the cover of Fortune Magazine and voted into Financial Times’ list of “25 Indians to Watch”,one of the 2019 BBC 100 Women laureates, Susmita Mohanty is a spaceship designer, climate ambassador and entrepreneur extraordinaire.
 She seamlessly straddles the worlds of technology, business, design, architecture, and art.
 A cosmopolite and global nomad, she has traveled widely and has lived in India, United States and Europe.
 Featured in San Francisco’s Hot 20 Under 40 by the city's leading glamour magazine, Susmita has been variously called - THE MOONWALKER, JOHN GLENN(OVICH), and PRODIGY - by the Press.

 A protégée of Arthur C. Clarke, the late science fiction writer and author of 2001: A Space Odyssey, Susmita is blurring the boundaries between science fiction and reality via her orbital enterprise.
 Susmita is the only space entrepreneur in the world who has founded companies on 3 different continents.
 Susmita co-founded MOONFRONT [2001-07], an aerospace consulting firm based in San Francisco.
 She co-founded LIQUIFER Systems Group [2004-ongoing], an aerospace architecture and design firm in Vienna.
 In 2008, she moved back to India and launched her 3rd venture EARTH2ORBIT (E2O).